 A subaudible tone matched with the station's tone frequency is necessary.
 Use the tone squelch at right or a subaudible tone encoder (p.
-17).
+17, optional for non-U.S.A. versions).

-Tone squelch operation
+■ Tone squelch operation

 The tone squelch opens only when receiving a signal with the same pre-programmed subaudible tone.
 You can silently wait for a call from group members using the same tone.
 This function can be activated on both bands with separate tone frequencies simultaneously.